yochaigal/newschoolrevolution/_posts/2022-01-17-the-dungeon-game.md

 - Adventurers & Monsters have Health Points (HP) and bonuses.
 No other stats.
 - On their turn, an Adventurer can move _and_ take an action/attack.
 - If an adventurer takes a risky action, they roll a d6.
 On a 5-6 they are successful.
-- Add +1 to the roll if an Adventurer has an item or skill that can help them succeed.
-Otherwise, they automatically succeed.
+- Add a maximum of +1 to the roll if an Adventurer has an item or skill that can help them succeed.

 #### Spells & Magic
 - Spellbooks contain a short list of spells.
 Reading a spellbook takes a single action.